Beginner's Guide to Data Visualization

 - Identify trends and patterns: Spot insights that might be missed in spreadsheets.

-Key Elements of Effective Data Visualization
+Key Principles of Effective Data Visualization

 Common Types of Data Visualizations

-- Line Charts: Show trends over time.
+- Line Charts: Ideal for visualizing trends and progressions.

-- Pie Charts: Display proportions or percentages.
+- Pie Charts: Useful for showing proportions or percentages.

 Tools for Data Visualization